jbatarse1/Financial_Planning_Tools/README.md

 The following installation must be performed before running the program.
 It include:

-Jupyter Lab
+**Conda Installations:**
+conda install -c anaconda requests conda install -c jmcmurry json

+**PIP Installations:**
+pip install python-dotenv
+pip install alpaca-trade-api

+**Set Up Tool for Accessing APIs:** alternative.me.crypto/api/ data.nasdaq.com alpaca.markets

 ---

 ## Usage

 To run this application, create a clone on the local desktop.
-Then,
+Then, initiate your conda environment and open <jupyter lab --ContentsManager.allow=hidden=True>.
+Now, you can run the notebook in jupyter lab and read hidden file with alpaca keys.

 Steps for running application:

-1st. file into the program and prepared data.
+1st.
+Create a Financial Planner for Emergencies
+    * Evaluate Crypto assets via Requests
+    * Evaluate Stocks/Bonds portfolio using Alpaca SDK
+    * Evaluate Emergency Fund

 2nd.
-Financial Planning Analysis: analyze performance, volatility, risk and risk-return profiles.
+Create a Financial Planner for Retirement
+    * Create Monte Carlo Simulation
+    * Analyze Retirement Portfolio Forecasts

 3rd.
-30 year and 10 year Monte Carlo Simulations for stock and bonds porfolio: evaluate how the porfolios react relative to time and diversification.
+Review 30 year and 10 year Monte Carlo Simulations for stock and bonds porfolio:
+    * evaluate how the stocks/bonds porfolio values react relative to time and diversification.

 The image below illustrates the results of the :